 Even though most humans have had both experiences (getting extremely upset or shutting down) in response to overwhelming emotion, most of us tend to respond to highly distressing situations by consistently returning to one end of the spectrum or the other.

-Some theorists propose that our attachment style (read more about attachment styles and access my visual interpretation of the spectrum here) may predict which extreme is a person’s default response to being pushed beyond their window of tolerance.
-This theory proposes that individuals who are avoidant in attachment style have learned, during childhood, to respond to conflict by shutting down and checking out, because in their family of origin, they learned this was the most effective way to preserve connection with a caregiver.
+Some theorists propose that our attachment style may predict which extreme is a person’s default response to being pushed beyond their window of tolerance.
+(Read more about attachment styles and access my visual interpretation of the spectrum here.)
+This theory proposes that individuals who are avoidant in attachment style have learned, during childhood, to respond to conflict by shutting down and checking out.
+This is because they learned this was the most effective way to preserve connection with a caregiver in their family of origin.
 On the other end of the spectrum, individuals who were better able to access care in childhood by expressing big emotions are more likely to default to a hyper-aroused state when interpersonal conflict pushes them to their window of tolerance.

 Stress Weakens Our Capacity to Regulate Our Emotions

-When we are under high levels of stress, our window of tolerance (i.e. out ability to regulate our emotions) shrinks.
-A healthy window of tolerance that might have been wide open with lots of room for self-regulation before we were under stress becomes compressed, and we may find ourselves losing our temper or bursting into tears more often.
+When we are under high levels of stress, our window of tolerance (i.e., our ability to regulate our emotions) shrinks.
+A healthy window of tolerance that might have been wide open with lots of room for self-regulation before we were under stress becomes compressed.
+As a result, we may find ourselves losing our temper or bursting into tears more often.

-If this stress is short term, it’s likely that our ability to regulate our emotions will return to normal once the stressor has passed, however, in the case of chronic stress or trauma, the help of mental health treatment or additional resources may be needed to develop a greater capacity to regulate emotions.
+If this stress is short-term, our ability to regulate our emotions will likely return to normal once the stressor has passed.
+However, in the case of chronic stress or trauma, the help of mental health treatment or additional resources may be needed to develop a greater capacity to regulate emotions.